faygun/settled-technical-assessment/README.md

 Open [http://localhost:5000/api/listView](http://localhost:5000/api/listView) to check it as post request in the postman or something like that.

 ### `npm run token`
 You need a token to call this api.
 That is why, you can see token in the terminal.
-Also, header value for token is <<"x-auth-token">>
+Also, header value for token is: <br>
+"x-auth-token"